tonethar/IGME-330-Spring-2023/_to-do.md

 - Most days will have an "attendance quiz/activity" that starts right at the beginning of class
   - there will be an associated myCourses dropbox - "Daily Checkoffs" or something like that
   - we will generally grade these just for completion, not correctness
+  - some code challenges will be like these: https://scrimba.com/learn/javascriptmas

 <hr>